 4. AN ON-SET STUNT CAUSED HIM A LIFE OF PAIN.

 The 1980s weren’t always kind to Reynolds.
 "I can't believe I did all those bad films in a row until I looked at the list," he said.
 During the filming of 1984’s City Heat, Reynolds was struck in the face by a metal chair and shattered his jaw.
 He developed TMJ as a result of the injury and ended up losing 40 pounds due to his inability to eat solid food.
 The shocking weight loss fueled speculation that Reynolds had contracted AIDS, a rumor he spent years refuting.
 He also developed a severe drug dependency as a result of the chronic and debilitating pain he suffered from TMJ; at one point Reynolds was taking up to 50 Halcion sleeping pills a day.

 Reynolds eventually kicked the pill addiction, but was not so lucky with the pain.
-He still suffers daily from the more than 30-year-old injury.
+He suffered daily from the decades-old injury for the rest of his life.

 5. HE HAD AN IMPROMPTU PIE FIGHT WITH DOUBLE DARE HOST MARC SUMMERS ON THE TONIGHT SHOW.